 Help with Meeting Procedure

 This Workshop is designed to give some experience in the kind of issues that you may encounter if you have to chair a formal business meeting.
 It is not a detailed exposition, but an introduction.
-For more information on formal meeting procedures, check the two Web Pages below and follow additional links there.
+For more information on formal meeting procedures, check the three Web Pages below and follow additional links there.

 Robert’s Official Rules of Debate